Jamulan/Alyssa/README.md

-# Vulkan-First
+# Alyssa
-Vulkan-First is my first project working with Vulkan.
+Alyssa is my first project working with Vulkan.

 based on [this](https://vulkan-tutorial.com)